 This is where our Support Group can help, as it is likely that one or more of our members will have had one or more of the treatments being offered and will be more than pleased to provide the benefit of their experience.

 BPCSG is a very friendly and welcoming Group.
-Specialist speakers on PCa are regularly invited to give presentations throughout the year, along with non-specialist speakers from time to time.
+Specialist speakers on PCa are regularly invited to give presentations throughout the year, along with non-medical speakers from time to time.
 The meetings provide an opportunity to get to know people who have been through treatment or are about to go through treatment, and a forum to ask questions or to have quiet chat with individuals.
 Wives, partners and friends are also very welcome.

 Click here for a suggested set of questions if you are still in the undecided stage.